MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 First, create, or choose a resource group that contains the destination Log Analytics workspace that will receive data from external tenant.
 You'll specify the resource group name when you deploy the Azure Resource Manager template.

 1. Sign in to the [Azure portal](https://portal.azure.com).
-1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your Microsoft Entra ID tenant from the **Directories + subscriptions** menu.
+1. If you have access to multiple tenants, select the **Settings** icon in the top menu to switch to your workforce tenant from the **Directories + subscriptions** menu.
 1. [Create a resource group](../azure-resource-manager/management/manage-resource-groups-portal.md#create-resource-groups) or choose an existing one.
 This example uses a resource group named _ExtIDMonitor_.

 ### Create a Log Analytics workspace